 I’m all about homemade and edible gifts this time of year.
 Sneak a few into tins of your Christmas cookies, enjoy a couple with a cup of hot chocolate, or keep a jar on your kitchen counter for a midday treat.

 I hope you will make them and love them as much as I do.
-So, how do you #ChoosePleasure during the holidays?
-Do you have any recipes that are your absolute favorite to make just for you?
 Let me know in the comments below!

 - 3 navel oranges